phand4/Second-Year-OOP-Project---Life-Simulator/README.md

 The thought process of this was to populate a database of names, occupations, places, and events and to give the user a random person to live out their life interacting with other randomly generated people from the same database.

 Uses java programming language with jdbc, sqlite and javafx.
+Main program is in the java folder and uses the data folder.

 Team Contribution
 -----------------